 Several in Mary Renault's work: Valentine in Purposes of Love, Helen in The Friendly Young Ladies, Lasthenia in The Mask of Apollo.
 Valentine, though, is bisexual, or basically straight but going through a phase.
 Helen, on the other hand, is more certain of her lesbianism than is her butch lover, Leo.

-Willow and Tara from Buffy the Vampire Slayer.
+Willow (after she comes out in Season 4) and Tara.
 Willow is prone to lots of "girly" colors in her clothes, and Tara seemed to prefer dresses.

 Also Kennedy.
 She wears her hair to the middle of her back.